excelasaph/Data-Preprocessing-Group-11/report/report.md

 #### Creating the BiometricSecuritySystem Class:
 I created a class in the `system_demo.py` file that loads all the trained models and handles the complete authentication pipeline.

-The system follows a logical sequence: first face authentication, then voice verification, and finally product recommendation.
+The system follows a logical sequence: first *face authentication*, then *voice verification*, and finally *product recommendation*.
 I included proper error handling to ensure the system fails if any step fails:

 ```python
 class BiometricSecuritySystem: